joshrp/moonlight-docs/Troubleshooting.md

 * If your gaming PC is connected to your home network via multiple connections (like both Ethernet and WiFi), disconnect all connections except for the fastest one (usually Ethernet).
 * Check the list of [known application compatibility issues](https://github.com/moonlight-stream/moonlight-docs/wiki/Troubleshooting#known-application-compatibility-issues).
 Try uninstalling any programs on that list one to see if one of them is interfering.
 * Make sure your primary monitor is connected to your NVIDIA GPU and turned on, and you are logged in.
 * If you use a VPN for Internet access on your gaming PC, disable it to ensure your local network is accessible.
-You may also need to disable the setting to block local network access when the VPN is disconnected, if that option is available for your VPN software.
+You may also need to [disable the setting to block local network access](https://github.com/moonlight-stream/moonlight-docs/wiki/Internet-Streaming-Errors#local-network-access-blocked-error).
 * Disable your PC's firewall and anti-virus, and reboot again.
 If this works, you can create a firewall exception using [the steps here](https://github.com/moonlight-stream/moonlight-docs/wiki/Setup-Guide#firewall-setup).
 * Uninstall GeForce Experience, reboot, clean install GeForce Experience, and reboot again.
 * In an administrator command prompt, run `netsh winsock reset` and reboot your computer.